Skip to Content

 Wet Ivy Leaves

-Water is an essential requirement for all living things, and the ivy is not an exception by any means.
 If you want the ivy to grow properly, it is recommended that you water it on a regular basis.
+Note, however, that your watering routine will vary based on the growth of the plant.

-While the ivy is still relatively young, you have to make sure that the soil remains moist at all times.
+While the ivy is still relatively young, make sure the soil remains moist at all times.
 This means you have to regularly check the soil and make sure that it doesn’t go dry.
+If the soil remains dry for long periods, you should know that it’s going to have a dire impact on the growth rate of the plant.

-But, once the plant has been established, you might want to wait it out until the soil dries out completely before watering the plant again.
+Once the plant has been established, you might want to wait it out until the soil dries out completely before watering the plant again.
 This is important because the soil is going to turn marshy very quickly, and it won’t be long before the plant succumbs to root rot.

 Potting Soil

-Also, you should make it a habit to aerate the soil at least once a month to make sure that all excess moisture can be released.
+Additionally, you should make it a habit to aerate the soil at least once a month to make sure that all excess moisture can be released.
 This is also going to improve the rate of growth of the ivy.

 Light

-Ivy Wall in Sunlight
+Ivy Wall In Sunlight

 The plant also requires adequate amounts of light.
 However, you should know that the ivy does not do well in excessive sunlight.